reshinto/programming_language_syntax_comparison/readme.md

     string_name = string_name.split("i")  # ["xxxn", "rts"]
     string_name = "string"
     string_name = string_name.split("")  # ["s", "t", "r", "i", "n", "g"]

+    # SYMBOLS: strings that are immutable, must use letters or underscores (_)
+    # used mainly for memory conservation or speed string comparison
+    # use a symbol if need a string to be immutable and not need to access string methods
+    # commonly used in hashed for keys
+    variable_name = :symbolStringWithoutQuotes
+    puts variable_name  # symbolStringWithoutQuotes

+    # Convert Symbol to string
+    puts :abc.to_s  # "abc"
+    # Convert string to Symbol
+    # method 1
+    puts "abc".to_sym  # :abc
+    # method 2
+    puts "abc".intern  # :abc
 ```
 ### java
 #### character: 16 bits, 2 bytes, only 1 letter or symbol, must use single quotes ''